 - $250 replacement for damaged vehicle boots

-Arrangements to remove a boot can be made by contacting Parking Services at 519-748-5220, ext.
-3531 or ext.
+Arrangements to remove a boot can be made by contacting Parking Enforcement at 519-748-5220, ext.
+2263 or ext.
 3357 after-hours.
 Only Security and Parking Enforcement are authorized to remove a boot from a vehicle.
 If a boot is removed by anyone other than the authorized personnel, or is tampered with in any way, the tampering fine of $100 will be charged.
 A fine of $250 will be charged to replace a damaged or lost boot.
 Payment will be accepted by either credit or debit at the parking office.